 Subsequently, I argued for more LBGT visibility in the corporate workplace, through lectures given at events like the NASSCOM Diversity Summit 2011, on the corporate campuses of companies like Accenture, Google and Tata Steel, and through essays and interviews in magazines and newspapers.
 See:

 On December 11, 2013, India’s Supreme Court, in a surprising verdict, revoked the Delhi High judgement, thereby effectively re-criminalizing homosexuality in India.
 The Indian government sought a review petition to this judgement, which the Supreme Court subsequently refused.
 I have been an active participant in conversations around this decision, in print, on television as well as in live events across the country.
 Then, on April 15, 2014, India’s Supreme Court passed a positive judgement recognising transgender as a “third gender”.

-When I finished writing my first book, I thought that the project was complete.
+When I finished writing Gay Bombay, I thought that the project was complete.
 I now realize that its completion and publication were only the first steps of a long journey of articulation – a journey that still continues in multiple ways, such as, for instance, the book’s revised edition and my second book Queeristan, my participation in Project Bolo – India’s first LBGT oral history video archive, in creating conversations around LGBT issues at my current workplace, Godrej, by giving INK talks on India’s LGBT struggle, conducting conversations with LGBT legend Sir Ian Mckellen, shooting for Viceland’s Gaycation India with Hollywood actors Ellen Page and Ian Daniel, writing editorials for India Today magazine on creating a more inclusive plural India or in Mint wishing for more trans employment, and in arguing at forums like the World Economic Forum India Summit, alongside government ministers and other corporate representatives on the importance of LGBT diversity for our country.